This site depends on JavaScript to run. Please enable it or upgrade to a modern browser that supports it.

 Elizabeth Rennie Editor-in-Chief, SCM Now magazine, ASCM

-Elizabeth Rennie is Editor-in-Chief at ASCM.
-She may be contacted at editorial@ascm.org.
+Elizabeth Rennie is Editor-in-Chief at the Association for Supply Chain Management.
+She may be contacted at erennie@ascm.org.